On the relative Galois module structure of rings of integers in tame extensions: Introduction

 \begin{Proposition} The kernel of $\bpsi$ is finite. \end{Proposition}

+Let $G'$ denote the derived subgroup of $G$.
+We may identify $H^1(F, G')$ with a subset of $H^1(F, G)$ via the exact sequence $0 \to G' \to G \to G^{ab} \to 0$.
+Proposition \ref{P:A} is proved by showing that $\Ker(\bpsi)$ is a subset of the pointed set $H^{1}_{fnr}(F, G')$ of isomorphism classes of $G'$-Galois $F$-algebras that are unramified at all finite places of $F$; this last set is finite because there are only finitely many unramified extensions of $F$ of bounded degree.
+If $G$ is abelian, the map $\bpsi$ is injective (see Proposition \ref{P:gab}).
+In many cases one can show that $\Ker(\bpsi) = H^{1}_{fnr}(F, G')$, but we do not know whether this equality always holds.

 Write $\bcR(O_FG)$ for the image of $\bpsi$, i.e. for the collection of realisable classes of $K_0(O_FG, F^c)$.
 The central conjecture of this paper gives a precise description of $\bcR(O_FG)$ in terms of a local-global principle for the relative algebraic $K$-group $K_0(O_FG, F^c)$.
-We define a pointed set of ideles $J(H^1_t(F,G))$ of $H^1_t(F,G)$ (see Definition \ref{D:psid}) and a group of ideles $J(K_0(O_FG,F^c))$ of $K_0(O_FG,F^c)$ (see Definition \ref{D:kiddes}).
-We show that there is an injective localisation map
+This may be described as follows.